 CO2 is the most common greenhouse gas, and the volume emitted rises or falls proportionally with fuel consumption.
 DFDS has initiated a comprehensive project designed to reduce bunker consumption by means of a series of technical and operational initiatives.
-It is our goal to reduce the emissions of CO2 by 5% from 2012 to 2017, as well as emissions of sulphur, NOX and particles.
+It is our goal to reduce the emissions of CO2, as well as emissions of sulphur, NOX and particles.
 To reach that goal, initiatives include:

 Note: Supplementary route-specific instructions relating to the transportation of hazardous goods are provided on the relevant route pages.

 For hazardous cargo the driver must report to the freight desk with signed dangerous good notes* and freight trailers need to be labelled with Hazardous stickers on each side of the trailer.
 If the dangerous good notes are not correct or are not signed the trailer or accompanied vehicle will not be shipped.

 * With the trailer, the accompanying documents specifying the exact nature of the hazard must be handed in by the driver.
 Following information must be in our custody prior to applying stowage and segregation planning for shipment: